yonglehou/Conduit/readme.md

 #### Namespaces
 Conduit uses a similar system as XMPP uses with XML namespaces for identifying types and capabilities.
 These namespaces get applied to messages, Conduits and ConduitComponents.
+Namespaces are defined as a string.
-These are strings and not Uri types but it is recommended you use a Uri scheme.
+It is recommended you use a Uri scheme but this is not forced.

 #### Create a Message
     [ConduitMessageAttribute("http://company.com/Messages/Commands/ChangeCustomerAddress")]